Video game development: Overview

 Games are produced through the software development process.
-Games are developed as a creative outlet and to generate profit.
-Game making is considered both art and science.
-Development is normally funded by a publisher.
-Well-made games bring profit more readily.
-However, it is important to estimate a game's financial requirements, such as development costs of individual features.
-Failing to provide clear implications of game's expectations may result in exceeding allocated budget.
+They are created both as a form of artistic expression and a commercial product intended to generate profit.
+Game development is often described as a blend of art and science, reflecting the technical precision and creative design required.
+Development is normally funded by a publisher, and careful budget estimation is critical to success.
+Poor planning may cause projects to exceed budgets or fail to meet expectations.
 In fact, the majority of commercial games do not produce profit.
-Most developers cannot afford to change their development schedule mid-way, and require estimating their capabilities with available resources before production.
+Most developers therefore plan their production schedule carefully to balance creative goals with available resources.

 The game industry requires innovations, as publishers cannot profit from the constant release of repetitive sequels and imitations.
 Every year new independent development companies open and some manage to develop hit titles.
 Similarly, many developers close down because they cannot find a publishing contract or their production is not profitable.
 It is difficult to start a new company due to the high initial investment required.
 Nevertheless, the growth of the casual and mobile game market has allowed developers with smaller teams to enter the market.
 Once the companies become financially stable, they may expand to develop larger games.
 Most developers start small and gradually expand their business.
 A developer receiving profit from a successful title may store up capital to expand and re-factor their company, as well as tolerate more failed deadlines.

 An average development budget for a multiplatform game is US$18-28M, with high-profile games often exceeding $40M.

 In the early era of home computers and video game consoles in the early 1980s, a single programmer could handle almost all the tasks of developing a game — programming, graphical design, sound effects, etc. It could take as little as six weeks to develop a game.
 However, the high user expectations and requirements of modern commercial games far exceed the capabilities of a single developer and require the splitting of responsibilities.
 A team of over a hundred people can be employed full-time for a single project.

 Game development, production, or design is a process that starts from an idea or concept.
 Often the idea is based on a modification of an existing game concept.
 The game idea may fall within one or several genres.
 Designers often experiment with different combinations of genres.
 A game designer generally writes an initial game proposal document, that describes the basic concept, gameplay, feature list, setting and story, target audience, requirements and schedule, and finally staff and budget estimates.
 Different companies have different formal procedures and philosophies regarding game design and development.
 There is no standardized development method; however commonalities exist.